ev3dev/ev3dev.github.io/docs/tutorials/sending-and-receiving-messages-with-mqtt.md

 Now we are able to send and receive messages through the broker (by default mosquitto uses port 1883).

-This tutorial uses python scripts so we need to install one python library:
+This tutorial uses python scripts so we need to install the python library paho-mqtt.
+You need 'pip3' to install this module, so if you have not already done so, you will need to install `pip3`:

+    sudo apt-get install python3-pip

+Now you can install paho-mqtt:

-    sudo easy_install paho-mqtt
+    sudo pip3 install paho-mqtt

-All scripts were tested successully on a EV3 running the latest ev3dev version (as of 12 May 2016) and also on a Raspberry Pi 3 with a BrickPi running the same ev3dev version and a laptop running Ubuntu 16.04.
+All scripts were tested successully on a EV3 running the latest ev3dev version (as of 21 Dec 2016) and also on a Raspberry Pi 3 with a BrickPi running the same ev3dev version and a laptop running Ubuntu 16.04.

 ## Publisher example

 A very simple script to publish a message:

-    #!/usr/bin/env python
+    #!/usr/bin/env python3

     import paho.mqtt.client as mqtt